On the coverage of electroweak-inos within the pMSSM with SModelS -- a comparison with the ATLAS pMSSM study: Setup of the analysis

 Moreover, in the remaining set of 9\,736 points, we noticed scenarios with exceedingly small $\tilde\chi^\pm_1$--$\tilde\chi^0_1$ mass differences, resulting in so long-lived charginos that they give HSCP signatures.
 As discussed in the previous section, this should not occur in the pMSSM.
 The origin seems to be a numerical precision issue in the {\sc SPheno} version (4.0.5beta) used in the ATLAS scan.\footnote{This issue is not present in the {\sc SPheno}~4.0.5 stable release version.} In \cite{ATLAS:2024qmx}, considering only missing-energy ($E_T^{\rm miss}$) and disappearing-track searches, ATLAS treated points with very long-lived charged particles as ``unconstrained''.
 However, since they constitute erroneous cases, in our study we prefer to remove these points from the dataset.
 Concretely, we removed 776 points with too low $\tilde\chi^\pm_1$--$\tilde\chi^0_1$ mass splitting: 774 points with $\mch{1}-\mnt{1}$ below the 2-loop mass splitting for pure winos parametrized in \cite{Ibe:2012sx}, plus 2 other points, for which the spectra were also erroneous.

-For the resulting set of valid scan points, we added the relevant production cross sections at $\sqrt{s}=8$ and 13~TeV, computed at next-to-leading order (NLO) with Resummino~\cite{Fuks:2012qx, Fuks:2013vua}, to the SLHA files.
+For the resulting set of valid scan points, we added the relevant production cross sections at $\sqrt{s}=8$ and 13~TeV, computed at next-to-leading order (NLO) with Resummino~\cite{Fuks:2012qx, Fuks:2013vua,Fiaschi:2018hgm,Fiaschi:2023tkq} and the PDF set cteq66 \cite{Nadolsky:2008zw}, to the SLHA files.
 This was done by means of the \smodels-Resummino interface described in~\cite{Altakach:2023tsd}.
-This stage of the analysis was the most CPU-time consuming part of our study.
-The cross section calculation at 8~TeV failed for 7 points, which were also removed from the dataset.\\
+This stage of the analysis was the most CPU-time consuming part of our study.\footnote{Once the cross sections have been computed, \smodels itself is fast: without analysis combination, the typical run time for a single point is between a few seconds to a few minutes, depending on the set of analyses that constrain the point.
+Run times of the order of minutes occur in particular when one or more of the relevant analyses use pyhf statistical models for the combination of signal regions.} The cross section calculation at 8~TeV failed for 7 points featuring either higgsino-like or wino-like LSPs, because the NLO computation diverged.
+These points were also removed from the dataset.\\

 After all this data preparation, we are left with 8\,953 scan points, for which we want to compare constraints from \smodels to the ``official'' ones from ATLAS.
 To this end, we use \smodels~v3.0.0 with the following settings (only the most relevant entries in the {\tt parameters.ini} file are listed):